 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

-- It is common to have diarrhea when taking this drug.
-Some cases of diarrhea may cause fluid loss and kidney problems that can sometimes be deadly.
-Call your doctor right away if you have diarrhea that does not go away or if you have severe diarrhea.
+- Diarrhea is common with this drug and can be severe.
+Call your doctor to find out what to do if you have diarrhea or stomach cramps.
+You will need to take care not to become dehydrated.
 Do not try to treat diarrhea without first checking with your doctor.

 - Dehydration has happened in people taking this drug.
 Dehydration may cause severe kidney problems that can be deadly.
 The chance may be higher in people who already have kidney problems or who are taking drugs that can cause kidney problems.
 The chance may also be raised in people who have loss of appetite, upset stomach, throwing up, diarrhea, or weakness.
 If you have questions, talk with the doctor.

 - The chance of severe and sometimes deadly side effects is raised in patients who do not have the enzyme dihydropyrimidine dehydrogenase (DPD) in the body.
 These include mouth irritation or sores, diarrhea, low white blood cell counts, or nerve problems.